nmfs-ost/AA-SI_aalibrary/README.md

                   data_source="NCEI",
                   file_download_location=".",
                   is_metadata=False,
-                  force_download_from_ncei=False, # Set to True if you want to bypass GCP cache, and download from NCEI debug=False)
+                  upload_to_gcp=True,   # Set to True if you want to upload the raw file to gcp debug=False)
 ```